h595855/dat110-project3-startcode/README.md

 In this task, you will implement the methods hashOf(), addressSize() and bitSize() in the Hash class.
 You must use the MD5 hash algorithm because the unit test cases class are generated using MD5 hash.
 MD5 compresses strings to 128bits, thus the address size will be 2^128 = 340282366920938463463374607431768211456.
 Note that the peers (process1, process2, process3, process4, process5) have been given identifiers from the same address space.
 You will find this in the Node class: nodeID = Hash.hashOf(nodename);
  - Testing: Use the DHTTestHashFunction to test your implementation.
-You do not need to start all the processes to test this functionality
+You do not need to start all the five processes to test this functionality

 #### Task 2 - Creating Replicas of file using the address space (2^128)
 This task requires that you replicate files using index from 0 to 3 (numReplicas = 4).
 You can simply use the Util.numReplicas for this purpose.
 That is, the index must be added to the filename to generate replicas. (e.g. for a file with name, "test", replicas will be: